Follow Us

 Volcanism and Calderas

-Today, the surface geology of the watershed is dominated by volcanics, primarily of the San Juan volcanic field.
-About 30 million years ago during the Laramide Orogeny, thousands of feet of andesitic were deposited, forming the San Juan Formation.
+Today, the surface geology of the Lake Fork watershed is dominated by volcanic rocks that are part of the San Juan volcanic field.
+Between 23 and 34 million years ago, numerous erupting volcanoes threw thousands of feet of andesitic and rhyolitic rocks across the region.

 Valley bottoms typically contain alluvial deposits washed from the surrounding high country.
-At the bottom of tributaries flowing from the higher peaks are alluvial fans adjacent to Henson Creek and the upper Lake Fork.
-Other Quaternary alluvium deposits occur between Lake City and Gateview, located on the Lake Fork just south of Blus Mesa Reservoir.
+Streams flowing from high valleys create alluvial fans at their downstream ends.
+In our watershed, these fans are visible adjacent to Henson Creek and the upper Lake Fork.
+Other alluvial deposits are located between Lake City and Gateview in the Lake Fork valley south of Blue Mesa Reservoir.

 The Slumgullion Earth Flow

 A more contemporary geologic phenomenon is the Slumgullion Earth Flow.
-Approximately 700 years ago, a massive volume of hydrothermally altered volcanic rock slumped from a glacial cirque at 11,500 feet on Mesa Seco and quickly flowed nearly 4.5 miles downhill, damming the Lake Fork of the Gunnison River and creating Lake San Cristobal at an elevation of 9,015 feet.
+Approximately 700 years ago, a massive volume of hydrothermally altered volcanic rock slumped from a glacial cirque at 11,500 feet on Mesa Seco and quickly flowed 4.5 miles downhill, damming the Lake Fork of the Gunnison River and creating Lake San Cristobal.

-A second earth flow began some 300 years ago, over-riding the older material.
-The younger slide is now 2.5 miles long, with an impressive 100 foot high leading edge, and continues to flow downward as much as 20 feet per year in some areas.
+A second earth flow began some 300 years ago, on top of the older slide deposits.
+The younger slide is now 2.5 miles long, with an impressive 100 foot high leading edge, and parts of it continue to flow as much as 20 feet per year..
 This active movement can be seen in the strange angles of the trees, predominantly Engelmann spruce, that struggle to survive in the orange-yellow clay soils.

 The Slumgullion Earth Flow is home to a rare plant, the reflected moonwort (Botrychium echo).

-Because of the earth flow’s size, ease of access, and continued active geologic movements, the slide is regularly measured and studied by the United States Geological Survey and academic researchers from around the world.
+Because of the size of the earth flow, ease of access, and its continued active movement, it is regularly measured and studied by the United States Geological Survey and academic researchers from around the world.

 The National Park Service has designated the Slumgullion Earth Flow as a National Natural Landmark.
 The Earth Flow is also a designated State Natural Area by the Colorado Park Service’s Natural Area Program and managed as a United States Forest Service Special Interest Area and Bureau of Land Management Area of Critical Environmental Concern.